The dome of the Radcliffe Camera and spires of Oxford on a misty morning

 The MSc in Software Engineering teaches the principles of modern software engineering, together with the tools, methods and techniques that support their application.
 It offers working professionals the opportunity to learn more about the technological advances that are changing their lives, through a course of part-time study at one of the world's leading universities.

-The Department of Computer Science offers professional courses in more than 35 different subjects: from agile methods to object-oriented programming; from security principles to risk management; from software engineering mathematics to database design.
+The Department of Computer Science offers professional courses in around 30 different subjects within the area of software engineering: from agile methods to object-oriented programming; from security principles to risk management; from software engineering mathematics to database design.
+It offers courses in around 15 subjects in security.
 To earn an MSc in Software Engineering, you must complete courses in ten different subjects, the majority of which must be in the area of Software Engineering.

-An assignment should typically be distributed on the last day of the teaching week.
+An assignment is typically distributed on the last day of the teaching week.
 This builds upon the learning of the week, allowing you to test and extend your understanding through application outside the classroom.

-To earn the MSc, you must complete also a short project and dissertation.
-The project needs to be an original demonstration of ability and understanding, but there is no requirement to advance the state of the art in the field.
-You need only choose and apply an appropriate selection of existing ideas and techniques—provided that their choice, the process of application, and any outcomes are properly explained.
+You will also complete a short project and associated dissertation.
+The project must be an original demonstration of ability and understanding, but there is no requirement to advance the state of the art in the field.
+You only need to choose and apply an appropriate selection of existing ideas and techniques-provided that your choice, the process of application, and any outcomes are properly explained.

 The Department of Computer Science also offers another master’s degree, the MSc in Software and Systems Security, available to those who take the majority of their courses, and their project and dissertation, in that area.

 As a part-time student you will be required to attend ten modules, mostly held in-person in Oxford (though some may be online).
-Each module consists of an intensive week of lectures and practicals, 9am to 5pm Monday to Thursday and 9am to 12.30pm on Friday.
+Each module consists of an intensive week of lectures and practicals, held on Monday to Friday, usually with a half day on the Friday.
 You have a flexible choice of modules, subject to availability of places.

 Supervision